 According to a report from the Center for Science in the Public Interest, studies done on food dyes have found a connection between multiple health imbalances, as well as ADHD (Attention Deficit Hyperactivity Disorder) in children.
 The food dyes covered in the report are Blue Numbers 1 & 2, Citrus Red 2, Green 3, Red 3 & 40, and Yellow 5 & 6.

-Food dyes are coloring agents commonly added to practically all American processed foods.
-The Center for Science in the Public Interest is also concerned about the fact that the FDA has approved nine different food dyes known to be detrimental to health in both animal and human studies, and clinical studies have found a clear link between food dyes and ADHD.
-Sadly, there are over 3,000 substances (such as dyes and colorants) added to foods in the United States.
+Food dyes are coloring agents commonly added to processed foods.
+The Center for Science in the Public Interest is concerned that the FDA has approved different food dyes known to be detrimental to health in both animal and human studies.
+Additionally, several clinical studies have found a link between food dyes and Attention Deficit Hyperactivity Disorder (ADHD).[2, 3]

 Are Food Dyes Toxic?

 Food dyes change the color of food but add no health benefits.
 What’s more, food dyes very well may have toxic effects on behavior and overall health, especially for children.

 Since 2010, the European Union has required that all foods containing certain food dyes include this warning - "This product may hurt activity and attention in children."
 In 2009, the United Kingdom (UK) government voluntarily asked food companies to stop using six dyes that their scientists found problematic.[1, 6]

 In the United States, manufacturers are not required to include any warning even though these same potentially neurotoxic food dyes are sold in foods.The FDA has looked into the safety of some of these nine dyes and other ingredients, but even when they have publicly investigated and reported a health concern, they still have not moved to ban them.